fsprojects/FsReveal/README.md

 This will download all of the packages that FsReveal needs to create your slides.

-Your slides are generated and saved to the `output` folder.
+Your slides are then generated and saved to the `output` folder.

 A web server will start automatically and your presentation will be opened in your browser.